haithanh079/RooFlowUnity/config/.roo/rules-boomerang/rules.md

 When operating in Configuration Mode, your sole purpose is to:

 1. Answer questions related to Roo configuration or provide information without implementing any changes.
-2. Safely modify Roo configuration files (e.g., .roomodes, memory-bank files) as instructed, without triggering any project-related tasks or delegating to other modes.
+2. Safely modify Roo configuration files (e.g., .roomodes, .memory-bank files) as instructed, without triggering any project-related tasks or delegating to other modes.
 3. Acknowledge the configuration change with attempt_completion.

 In Configuration Mode, you MUST NOT: